ahbou/ahmed/Readme.md

 -------

-I'm Ahmed and I'm 22 years old.
+I'm Ahmed and I'm 23 years old.

-I'm interning at LVMH making internal web apps.
+I'm interning at LVMH.

-`My BBM PIN: 299833`
+And today was my first day in the Digital division.
+We're working on the very first iPad apps for the company employees.

 ---

+I use a 13" Mackbook pro with 4GB of RAM.

+---

 I released a restaurant app for Blackberry using their SDK.
----

-I spent a ridiculous amount of time trying to replace my laptop, in the end I decided to buy a Macbook Pro 
+`My BBM PIN: 299833`